The Grace of a Ballerina

 “And He said to me, “My grace is sufficient for you,

-“for My strength is made perfect in weakness.”
+“For My strength is made perfect in weakness.”

 “Therefore, most gladly I will rather boast in my infirmities,”

-“that the power of Christ may rest upon me - II Corinthians 12:9 NKJV”
+“that the power of Christ may rest upon me - II Corinthians‬ ‭12‬:‭9‬ ‭NKJV”

 The end of the first piece

-Backstage where every magic is concealed.
+Backstage, where every magic is concealed.

 Biru ends her day in Singapore Ballet, Bugis +